Back to Blog

 Which one is right for you?

-• You can comfortably service the full loan and want to keep all future capital growth.
+• You can comfortably service the full loan and want to keep all the future capital growth.

-• You are not a first home buyer — for example, you sold a property after a separation.
+• You are not a first home buyer — for instance, you sold a property after a separation.
+Help to Buy needs you to be a first home buyer (or to have owned nothing in 10 years); the FHG does not.

-• You want maximum flexibility to sell, renovate, or borrow against equity later without a co-owner involved.
+• You want the freedom to sell, renovate or borrow against your equity later, without a co-owner in the picture.

 Consider Help to Buy if:

-• Your borrowing capacity on one income is the binding constraint — the lower loan size unlocks a home you otherwise could not afford.
+• Your borrowing capacity on one income is the binding constraint, and the smaller loan unlocks a home you otherwise could not reach.

-• Lower monthly repayments matter more to your household cash flow than maximising long-term capital gain.
+• Lower monthly repayments matter more to your cash flow than maximising long-term gain.

-• You qualify for both and the property is priced under both caps.
+• You qualify for both and the property sits under both price caps.

-You do not apply directly to Housing Australia.
-The guarantee is accessed through participating lenders as part of your home loan application.
-Here is the step-by-step process:
+You do not apply to Housing Australia directly.
+The guarantee is accessed through a participating lender as part of your home loan application.
+Here is the process, step by step.

 Step 1: Check your eligibility

-Visit housingaustralia.gov.au and use their eligibility tool, or speak to a mortgage broker who is familiar with the guarantee programs.
-A broker can assess your eligibility in a single phone call and tell you which lenders are on the panel.
+Use the eligibility tool at firsthomebuyers.gov.au, or speak to a mortgage broker who knows the guarantee programs.
+A broker can assess you in a single phone call and tell you which lenders are on the panel — and, just as importantly for single parents, which ones count your full income.

 Step 2: Get pre-approved with a participating lender

-You need a home loan from a lender that participates in the FHG program.
-Your broker will know which lenders are processing FHG applications fastest.
-Read our pre-approval guide for details on what you need and how long it takes.
+You need a loan from a lender that participates in the FHG.
+Your broker will know who is processing applications fastest.
+Our pre-approval guide walks through what you will need and how long it takes.

 Step 3: Your lender reserves a guarantee place

-Your lender applies to Housing Australia on your behalf.
-This happens as part of your home loan application — you do not need to fill out a separate form.
-The lender verifies your eligibility and submits the request.
+Your lender applies to Housing Australia on your behalf, as part of the loan application.
+There is no separate form for you to fill out — the lender verifies your eligibility and submits the request.

 Step 4: Find a property within the price cap

-With your guarantee confirmed and pre-approval in hand, search for a property within your state's price cap.
-New builds, existing homes, and house and land packages all qualify.
+With your guarantee confirmed and pre-approval in hand, look for a home within your state's cap.
+New builds, existing homes and house-and-land packages all count.
+If you are getting close to settlement, line up a conveyancer early so the legal side does not become the bottleneck.

-Step 5: Purchase with 2% deposit, no LMI
+Step 5: Buy with a 2% deposit and no LMI

-With unlimited places now available, there is no urgency to "secure a spot" — but you should still start the process early so your pre-approval is ready when you find the right property.
+With unlimited places, there is no rush to "secure a spot" — but start early anyway, so your pre-approval is ready the moment you find the right place.
+Not sure where you are up to in the buying journey?
+Our journey map shows what comes next from here.

-One cost the FHG doesn't cover that catches single parents off guard: your lender will still require building insurance in place before settlement, typically $1,200–$2,500 for the first year's premium.
-Compare home insurance in the weeks after your offer is accepted so the certificate of currency is ready when your broker locks in unconditional approval — a delay here can push back settlement by days.
+One cost the FHG does not cover, and it catches single parents off guard: your lender still needs building insurance in place before settlement, usually $1,200–$2,500 for the first year.
+Compare home insurance in the weeks after your offer is accepted, so the certificate of currency is ready when your broker locks in unconditional approval.
+A delay here can push settlement back by days.

-The Family Home Guarantee is a federal scheme and stacks with state-level assistance.
-Here are the most powerful combinations:
+The Family Home Guarantee is federal, so it stacks with state-level help.
+The most useful combinations:

-• FHG + FHSS: Use the First Home Super Saver Scheme to save your 2% deposit through super with tax savings of $5,000+ per year.
-FHSS accelerates the deposit, FHG removes the LMI barrier.
+• FHG + FHSS.
+The First Home Super Saver Scheme lets you save your 2% deposit through super with real tax savings.
+FHSS speeds up the deposit; the FHG removes the LMI barrier.

-• FHG + Keystart (WA): In most cases, FHG is the better option over Keystart because you get a competitive bank rate.
-However, if your credit history is complicated, Keystart may be more flexible on approval criteria.
+• FHG + Keystart (WA).
+Usually the FHG wins over Keystart because you get a competitive bank rate — but if your credit history is complicated, Keystart can be more forgiving on approval.

-The key insight: the FHG removes the deposit and LMI barriers.
-Every other scheme stacks on top because they address different parts of the purchase — grants reduce upfront costs, stamp duty concessions reduce fees, and FHSS helps you save the deposit faster.
+The logic underneath: the FHG clears the deposit and LMI hurdles, and every other scheme stacks on top because each one tackles a different part of the purchase.
+Grants cut upfront costs, stamp duty concessions cut fees, and FHSS helps you save faster.

 The federal FHG removes LMI.
-Each state's FHOG adds a separate cash grant (new builds only in most states).
-Combined with state stamp duty exemptions, the total scheme value for a typical single-parent FHB is substantial:
+Each state's FHOG adds a separate cash grant (new builds only, in most states).
+Combined with stamp duty relief, the total can be substantial.
+The figures below are indicative estimates for a roughly $600,000–$700,000 new build — your actual numbers depend on price, suburb and timing, so treat them as a rough guide, not a quote.

-StateFHG benefit (LMI avoided)FHOG (new builds)Stamp duty savingCombined total
+StateFHG benefit (LMI avoided)FHOG (new builds)Stamp duty savingIndicative combined total

 SA~$20,000$15,000Concession varies~$50,000+

-The FHG is delivered through participating lenders, not directly by the government.
-Major participating lenders for 2026 include Commonwealth Bank, NAB, ANZ, Westpac, Bank Australia, The Mutual Bank, Gateway Bank, Beyond Bank, Heritage Bank, Police Bank, P&N Bank (WA), and Great Southern Bank.
-Not every participating lender offers the same interest rate on FHG loans — rates can vary 0.3-0.7% between lenders for an identical scheme application.
-A broker comparing 5-6 participating lenders typically finds a meaningfully better rate than going direct to the first bank you check.
-Find a NestPath vetted broker — free.
+The FHG is delivered through participating lenders, not by the government directly.
+Major participants for 2026 include Commonwealth Bank, NAB, ANZ, Westpac, Bank Australia, The Mutual Bank, Gateway Bank, Beyond Bank, Heritage Bank, Police Bank, P&N Bank (WA) and Great Southern Bank.
+Rates are not identical across them — they can vary by 0.3–0.7% on an otherwise identical FHG application, which is real money over 30 years.
+A broker comparing five or six participating lenders usually finds a meaningfully better rate than the first bank you would have walked into.
+Find a NestPath-vetted broker — free.

 Can I get the First Home Owner Grant if I use the Family Home Guarantee?

-Yes, in every state that offers a FHOG — the federal FHG and state FHOG are independent and stack.
-The FHOG eligibility depends on your state's specific rules (new builds only in most states, with property price caps).
-For a single parent buying a $620K new-build in QLD with the FHG, you receive the $30,000 QLD FHOG on top of the federal LMI guarantee.
-See the state-by-state stacking table above for combined values.
+Yes, in every state that offers a FHOG — the federal FHG and a state FHOG are independent and stack.
+The FHOG depends on your state's rules (new builds only in most states, with price caps).
+A single parent buying a $620,000 new build in QLD with the FHG can receive the $30,000 QLD FHOG on top of the federal LMI guarantee.

 Can I use the Family Home Guarantee if I'm not a first home buyer?

-Yes — this is one of the most important features of the FHG and where it differs from the standard 5% Deposit Scheme.
-You qualify as long as you are a single parent or legal guardian with at least one dependent child, and you do not currently own residential property in Australia.
-Past ownership (e.g. a home you owned before separation or before becoming a single parent) does not disqualify you.
-The scheme is forward-looking — about helping you back into ownership, not penalising prior ownership history.
+Yes — this is one of the FHG's most important features, and where it differs from the 5% First Home Guarantee stream.
+You qualify as long as you are a single parent or guardian with at least one dependent child and do not currently own property in Australia.
+Past ownership (for example, a home owned before separation) does not disqualify you.

 Did the May 2026 federal budget change the Family Home Guarantee?